anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 .. image:: ../../_static/img/document-generation/hide-table-row-template.png
     :alt: hide table row template

-As you can see, we added this string to the template row: :code:`{{employees.hireDate}:hide-block-if-empty}`.
-The :code:`hide-block-if-empty` formatter checks if hire date is empty and hides table row that contains this tag.
-The :code:`hide` formatter hides the value of the tag if it is not empty.
+As you can see, we added this string to the template row: :code:`{{employees.hireDate}:hide-block-if(development)}`.
+The :code:`hide-block-if(development)` formatter checks if the department is development and hides table row that contains this tag.

 The result table will look like this:

 .. image:: ../../_static/img/document-generation/hide-table-row-result.png
     :alt: hide table row result

-The employee with the name "Jessica Adams" was hidden because of empty hire date.
+The employee with the name ""Anil Mittal" was hidden because he works in the development department.

 Hide bullet list items